richb-hanover/lartc-redesign/README.md

 #LARTC Site - Redesigned

 This git repo contains substantially all the contents of the original LARTC site at http://lartc.org.
 It has the following changes/updates:

-* Minor reorganization and editorial changes
+* Substantially the same text with minor reorganization and editorial changes
 * New ePub format for the HOWTO
 * Ported to use Bootstrap3 CSS for a modern look
-* Incorporates all the man8 pages from Ubuntu 13.10
+* Incorporates the man8 pages from Ubuntu 13.10, including several new ones: tc-codel, tc-fq_codel, tc-choke, tc-drr, tc-dsmark, tc-hfsc, tc-sfb, tc-stab, and others
-* Updated Wondershaper page to mention shaping techniques that are available in newer Linux kernels
+* Updated Wondershaper page to mention traffic shaping techniques of newer Linux kernels, and how the original shaper is outdated
 * The HOWTO has *not* been updated to reflect these newer technologies, nor do these pages include any updates that may have been submitted from the LARTC community or mailing list

 To move the site to a new server, do the following steps: